BIOS1140/BIOS1140.github.io/docs/Exercise2.md

 #> # ... with 51 more rows
 ```

 Now you get two groups for homeworld Alderaan, one with males and one with females.
-For the following homeworld groups there are only males, so you just get one group for each (giving a pretty accurate picture of the gender balance in Star Wars).
+For the following homeworld groups there are only males (except Chandrila, with only females), so you just get one group for each (giving a pretty accurate picture of the gender balance in Star Wars).

 #### Counting how many observations we have in our groups with `tally()`